 Although Merthyr Tydfil is an inland Local Authority the service still has an important role to play in food security checks to ensure that imported foods meet food safety requirements.
-This role has become increasingly important as a result of EU exit and the delays in the Government introducing physical checks on imported foods at border control posts.
+This role has become increasingly important because of EU exit and Government delays in introducing robust physical checks on imported foods at border control posts.